-Indications: For the treatment or diagnosis of cervical dysplasia.
-LEEP effectively cures 95% of cervical dysplasia (precancerous lesions) caused by HPV.
+Loop Electrosurgical Excision Procedure, or LEEP, is used for the treatment or diagnosis of cervical dysplasia.
+It effectively cures 95% of cervical dysplasia -precancerous lesions – caused by HPV.

 After placing your legs in stirrups one of us will insert a specially insulated speculum into your vagina much like a pelvic exam.
 Lidocaine is injected into the cervix.
 This cervical nerve block will be used to prevent pain.
 Most women feel a slight sting, then a dull ache or cramp.
 After the LEEP has been performed the surface of the cervix is cauterized to control bleeding.

 As the cervix heals you can expect a watery, pinkish discharge, mild cramping, and a brownish-black discharge as the scab on the cervix dissolves and is replaced by healthy new tissue growth.

 It will take 3 weeks for your cervix to heal.
 While your cervix heals, do not place anything in the vagina.
 NO tampons.
 No intercourse.